defano/wyldcard/README.md

 Property      | Description
 --------------|--------------------------
-`bottom`      | Returns or sets the bottom-most border of the part's location, moving the part vertically but not affecting its height.
+`bottom`      | Returns or sets the bottom-most border of the part's location, moving the part vertically when changed, but not affecting its height.
 `bottomRight` | Returns or sets the bottom-right coordinate of the part.
 When set, this property adjusts the part's position on the card but does not affect its `height` or `width`.
 This property accepts a _point_ value consisting of a comma-separated _x_ and _y_ coordinate, for example, `"10, 100"`
 `contents`    | Returns or sets the value of this object, as set or retrieved via HyperTalk's `put` and `get` commands.
 For example, `put "hello" into button id 0` sets the contents of the button to "Hello".
 This value could be retrieved with `get the contents of button id 0`.
 `enabled`     | Returns or sets whether the button or field is enabled.
 When disabled, the part appears "grayed out".
 Note that disabled parts continue to receive user interface generated messages such as `mouseUp` or `mouseEnter`.
 May also be set with the `enable` and `disable` commands.
 Not applicable to `window` parts.